grenaud/vgan/README.md

 ## euka Options:
-A list of all of eukas options:
+A list of all of euka's options:

 <pre>
   Input options: